 In his first year at the helm of the UDC men's soccer program, Thompson doubled the Firebirds' win total from the previous year as he guided them to an 8-5-4 record in the Fall 2011.
-It was the most wins in a season by a UDC team since 2004.
+It was double the wins UDC had the previous season and equaled the combined win total of the previous two seasons.

 In 2012, Thompson led the men's soccer program to a 6-9-2 record (2-6-1 in conference) in their first season in the very competitive East Coast Conference.
 The Firebirds earned their first ever ECC win against Dowling College, 2-1, on September 29, 2012.
 They also defeated an eventual NCAA Division II Final Four team in Mercyhurst, 1-0 on September 7, 2012.